mkraquiz/munchyco.github.io/index.md

 # Community Feedback

-We have asked five people to review manoa munchies and give their honest opinion about it.
-Here's what they have to say.
+We have requested five anonymous people to review manoa munchies and give their honest opinion about it.
+Here's what they have to say about our app.

+"At first glance, the website is pretty well put together with a modular design.
+Some improvements would be to modify the header and navigation bar to stand out more.
+As for the functionality, if possible I would like to see a review system for the Vendors from the Customers.
+Overall I was very satisfied with the app."

+- Experimentee #1

+""

+- Experimentee #2

+""

+- Experimentee #3

+""

+- Experimentee #4

+""

+- Experimentee #5

 ## Contact Us